Burrow tops Mahomes again, rallies Bengals past Chiefs 27-24

-CINCINNATI (AP) — Joe Burrow threw two touchdown passes and ran for another score, Samaje Perine rushed for a season-high 106 yards and the Cincinnati Bengals beat the Kansas City Chiefs 27-24 on Sunday in their first meeting since the Bengals prevailed in last season’s AFC championship game.
+Burrow took it from there, completing 6 of 7 passes during a 53-yard drive that he finished with a go-ahead 8-yard touchdown to backup running back Chris Evans.
+The Bengals’ defense held Kansas City scoreless from there and Burrow closed out a 27-24 victory over the Chiefs.

+“He’s playing at an MVP level – absolutely,” Bengals coach Zac Taylor said.
+“He gives us a lot of confidence.”

-Patrick Mahomes and Chiefs lost their chance to avenge two losses to Burrow and Cincinnati last season.
-The Bengals beat the Chiefs last Jan.
-2 to clinch the AFC North title, then won four weeks later in overtime — also by a 27-24 score — to reach the Super Bowl for the first time in 33 years.
+The Bengals (8-4) have won four straight overall and their last three meetings with Kansas City (9-3) — all in the same calendar year.
+Cincinnati won on Jan.
+2 to clinch the AFC North title.
+Four weeks later, the Bengals beat the Chiefs at Arrowhead Stadium in overtime — also by a 27-24 score — to reach the Super Bowl for the first time in 33 years.

-In this matchup of elite quarterbacks, a defensive play in the fourth quarter proved to be the turning point.

-With the Chiefs leading 24-20, Cincinnati linebacker Germaine Pratt stripped Trave Kelce after a catch and recovered the fumble.

-Burrow, working from his own 47, then completed six of seven passes for 53 yards, finishing the drive with an 8-yard TD pass to backup running back Chris Evans that gave the Bengals the lead with 8:54 remaining.

-The subsequent Chiefs drive was snuffed out when Joseph Ossai sacked Mahomes, and Harrison Butker missed a 55-yard field-goal attempt wide right.

-Burrow converted two third downs on passes to Ja’Marr Chase and Tee Higgins to allow the Bengals to run out the clock.
+This time, Burrow finished 25 of 31 with two touchdowns and ran in for a 4-yard score to get the Bengals on the board in the first quarter.
+He concluded his day by converting two third downs on passes to Ja’Marr Chase and Tee Higgins, allowing the Bengals to run out the clock.

-Burrow finished 25 for 31 for 286 yards.
+“We left some points on the field, but we still find a way to win,” Burrow said.
+“We’ve still got five weeks left.
+Let’s keep this train rolling.
+This team knows what it takes to win these games.
+We’ve been there.
+It’s December.
+It’s time to separate ourselves.”

+Cincinnati running back Samaje Perine, subbing again for Joe Mixon (concussion), ran for a season-high 106 yards on 21 tough carries.

 Chase, in his return after missing four games with a hip injury, had seven receptions for 97 yards.
+He was also flagged for taunting after getting in the face of Chiefs defenders after Higgins caught a 12-yard TD pass to push Cincinnati’s first-half lead to 14-3.

+“I was surprised at how quickly he was looking like the same Ja’Marr, even in practice last week,” Taylor said.
+“He’s a freak.”

 INJURIES